 A note from Celeste: Dawn Scott is one of my dear Dharma sisters and a wonderful teacher and deep and dedicated practitioner.
 She and I have been sitting together at the annual monthlong retreat at Spirit Rock for the past decade.
 We are really looking forward to this special opportunity to co-teach together for the first time and share our practice with you.
 I hope you’ll join us.

 We live in an increasingly complex world, and many of us long for more stillness and quiet in our busy lives.
-During this six-day retreat, we’ll learn to slow down and attune to the fresh simplicity of our present moment experience, rest in stillness, and connect with the heart’s inner capacity for healing and freedom.
+During this seven-day retreat, we’ll learn to slow down and attune to the fresh simplicity of our present moment experience, rest in stillness, and connect with the heart’s inner capacity for healing and freedom.
 Together we’ll explore some of the supports for presence: letting go of distraction, the development of simplicity and contentment, and connection with a true sense of refuge within our own hearts and minds, in community, and in nature.
 By bringing mindful attention to our moment to moment experience, we can learn to cultivate resilience amidst change and grow in awareness, love and wisdom.
 As we focus on practices that quiet the mind and open the heart, we support a continuity of mindfulness and the unfolding of insight and a deepening of our meditation practice.

 The structure of an Insight meditation retreat includes time for sitting meditation, walking meditation, rest, mindful eating, and Dharma talks along with some instructions and guidance, and short individual practice discussion meetings to support you within the container of a silent retreat.
 This helps us to deepen our connection to our direct moment to moment experience, cultivate continuity of mindfulness, and awaken the heart and mind for greater ease, balance, and clarity in daily life.